aheimsbakk/aheimsbakk.github.io/content/posts/20200730-libvirt-bootstrap.md

   - libvirt
 ---

 Installing a small Debian VM from scratch with only one partition.
-Makes later resizeing easier.
+Makes later resizing easier.
 This was done on Fedora 32.

 ## Preparations